 The solution I needed came into my life in late 2012 in the form of Swagbucks.
 It was late at night and I was browsing my favorite blogger’s site for simple meals to feed my family.
 Throughout her site, she kept mentioning something called Swagbucks.
-She said it was her favorite way to shop online because of the cash back.
+She said it was her favorite way to shop online because of the cashback.
 It was a way for her to earn money and gift cards by simply shopping online.
 What?!
-Needless to say, I did some more researching about this company called Swagbucks.
+Needless to say, I did some more research about this company called Swagbucks.

-Swagbucks in a nut shell
+Swagbucks in a Nutshell

-Now, Swagbucks isn’t a store to shop online like Amazon or Boxed, but is a means to get to the stores I wanted to shop.
+Now, Swagbucks isn’t a store to shop online like Amazon but is a means to get to the stores I wanted to shop.
 It’s like choosing which road you want to take to your favorite store.
 I choose Swagbucks because when I’m shopping online, I get points for every dollar I spend.
 If I’m already shopping online, why not use my Swagbucks link so I can cash in my points to get free gift cards and cash?

-Another great part to Swagbucks is the referral program.
+Another great part of Swagbucks is the referral program.
 Whenever you refer someone to Swagbucks using your personal link, then you get 10% of their points for life.
 So that blogger that referred me to Swagbucks five years ago?
 She’s still earning 10% of my points!
 How awesome is that?

 Because I do ALL my shopping online through my Swagbucks link, my points rapidly add up.
 All the people I’ve referred to Swagbucks also adds to my points.
-AND I do my researching for my articles through Swagbucks’ search engine to get additional points.
+AND I do my research for my articles through Swagbucks’ search engine to get additional points.
 My kids play the games and watch the videos at Swagbucks, so I get points for that, too.
 Basically, I get points every time I use my computer and I use my computer a LOT.

 How much I have earned so far

 I started using Swagbucks in 2012, but I didn’t start using it regularly until about 2014.
 The company has added more benefits and ways to earn points since it started, so I heavily rely on it all these years later.
 Another great feature at Swagbucks is that they track your points earned so you can see where you’ve earned points and how much you have earned.
-Checking today as of the date of this post, I’ve earned a lifetime of 166,339 points!
-I didn’t realize it was that high.
-That’s impressive!
+All of my earnings have helped pay for Christmas and other special occasions and holidays.